-(3) For dual fuel co-fired combustion a weighted average limit calculated by Equation 1146-1 may be used provided a totalizing fuel flow meter is installed pursuant to paragraph (c)(8), for units burning a combination of both fuels.
+- (2) The owner or operator of any unit(s) operating with an air pollution control equipment that results in ammonia emissions in the exhaust shall not discharge into the atmosphere ammonia emissions in excess of 5 ppm (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes). - (3) For dual fuel co-fired combustion a weighted average limit calculated by Equation 1146-1 may be used provided a totalizing fuel flow meter is installed pursuant to paragraph (c)(89), for units burning a combination of both fuels.